-Both the ways are possible in many places in Nepal, but hiring a guide and porter through a company is more enjoyable and safe.
+Both ways are possible in many places in Nepal, but hiring a guide and porter through a company is more enjoyable and safe.
 You don’t have takeout logistics, you won’t risk getting lost on the way, and if any emergencies arise, you will be well-taken care by the guide.

 Normally trekking in Nepal is cheap.
 We can get a high standard hotel to normal quality hotels.
 According to your budget size, you can get travel activities in Nepal.
-Other things cost will also depend on the distance of the trekking region and want kind of transport connections you need to take.
-For example, Everest Base Camp trek can be more expensive comparing to other trekking routes because it requires flights to Lukla and returns back a flight from Lukla.
+Other things cost will also depend on the distance of the trekking region and the kind of transport connections you need to take.
+For example, Everest Base Camp trek can be more expensive compared to other trekking routes because it requires flights to Lukla and returns back a flight from Lukla.

 For teahouse trekking, you will stay at the lodge(teahouse).
 Most of the teahouse or homestay are simple but clean and comfortable.

 What types of food that we can get on the trekking?

 Almost every place has tourist standard food menus like Dal Bhaat, Pasta, Chow Mein, Momos, Spaghetti, Noodles, Pancake, Eggs, Porridge, Pizza, Potatoes item, and many more.